The Morning You Accidentally Walk Into a Republic: A Vilnius Story

 The constitution is displayed on a wall in 23 languages, including a mirror (for narcissists, presumably).
 Article 1: "Everyone has the right to live by the Vilnele River, and the Vilnele River has the right to flow past everyone."
 Article 12: "A cat is not obliged to love its owner, but must help in time of need."
 Article 15: "A cat has the right to disappear."
 If you're exploring the region, Krakow is Poland's medieval gem just south.

-I stood in front of this wall for a long time, reading every version.
-It was silly and profound and exactly the kind of thing that happens in cities old enough to not take themselves too seriously.
+Stand in front of this wall long enough to read every version.
+It's silly and profound and exactly the kind of thing that happens in cities old enough to not take themselves too seriously.
 If you're exploring the region, Prague is another underrated Central European capital.

 The Old Town That Earned Its UNESCO